CatxFish/motion-effect/README.md

 - Go to hotkeys page in OBS settings and set hotkey(s) for the motion(s) within the scene.
 - That's everything!
 ### motion-transition
-- Add to your transition list then switch theme, just this one.
+- Add to your transition list then switch scene, just this one.

 ## Build
 ### Windows